raspberrypilearning/dress-for-the-weather/worksheet.md

 	def get_weather_data(city_id):
 	```

-1. Then you can use string formatting to compose the *URL*:
+1. Then you can use string formatting to compose the URL:

 	```python
 	def get_weather_data(city_id):